Howick College Howick College

 The Year 11 course covers the following:

-• Understand the distribution of features i.e. volcanoes, rain forests and deserts and its impacts on the environment/te taiao.
+• Understand the distribution of features i.e. volcanoes, tropical cyclones and their impacts on people and place.

-• Investigate connections between people and places by the collection and interpretation of data.
+• Investigate connections between people and places by collecting and interpreting data.

-• Investigate and understand how natural processes operate within te taiao/the environment & look at how people respond to the effects of these processes.
+• Investigate and understand how natural processes operate within the environment & look at how people respond to the effects of these processes.

 • Understand geographic challenges in Aotearoa/New Zealand and the Pacific by looking at how people's viewpoints and perspectives inform decision-making.